ron-from-nl/TinyPass/README.md

 PHP Password Manager with 100% Custom Fields and a built-in SQLite Database (author: [Ron de Jong](https://www.tiny-server.com/#contact))

+TinyPass works with Secrets that only have the Fields you need, supports mobile devices and has many other fun features.

+Most Password Managers (PM's) work with Fixed Fields with some Custom Fields which results in unused and missing fields.
+Some PM's let you make a new Secret from a large list of templates (with predefined fields) making things more laborious.
+TinyPass offering Secrets with an unlimited number of Custom Fields making unused and missing Fields a thing of the past.

 <!-- MDTOC maxdepth:2 firsth1:0 numbering:0 flatten:0 bullets:1 updateOnSave:1 -->

 - [Easy](#easy)